 Table of Contents

 Each person riding on or being towed behind a PWC must wear a U.S. Coast Guard–approved wearable Type I, II, or III PFD.
 Inflatable PFDs may not be used.
 See Personal Flotation Devices for PFDs age restrictions.

 You may not allow a child under 7 years of age to ride on or be towed behind a PWC unless with a parent or guardian or designee of the parent or guardian.

-The lanyard of a PWC's ignition safety switch must be attached to the person, clothing, or PFD of the operator.
+The lanyard of a PWC's engine cut-off switch must be attached to the person, clothing, or PFD of the operator.

 It is illegal to operate a PWC during the period that begins at sunset and ends at 8:00 a.m.
 “Sunset” means that time determined by the National Weather Service.

 PWC must be operated in a reasonable and prudent manner at all times.
 It is illegal to:

 - Jump the wake of another vessel unnecessarily close to the other vessel.

 - Weave your PWC through congested traffic.